rougier/python-opengl/10-polygons.rst

    Patterns.

-We can also use any texture to pain the polygon.
+We can also use any texture to paint the polygon.
 It's only a matter of assigning the right texture to polygon vertices.
 Try to render the image on the right using this `texture <images/chapter-10/wave.png>`_